-- Verify their identity - Obtain (via the applicant) an enhanced Disclosure and Barring Service (DBS) certificate, including barred list information for those who will be engaging in regulated activity (see definition below).
-We will not keep a copy of this for longer than 6 months - Obtain a separate barred list check if they will start work in regulated activity before the DBS certificate is available - Verify their mental and physical fitness to carry out their work responsibilities - Verify their right to work in the UK.
+- Verify their identity and retain copies of the documents used to do so. - Obtain (via the applicant) an enhanced Disclosure and Barring Service (DBS) certificate, including barred list information for those who will be engaging in regulated activity (see definition below). - Obtain a separate barred list check if they will start work in regulated activity before the DBS certificate is available - Verify their mental and physical fitness to carry out their work responsibilities - Verify their right to work in the UK.
 We will keep a copy of this verification for the duration of the member of staff's employment and for 2 years afterwards - Verify their professional qualifications, as appropriate - Ensure they are not subject to a prohibition order if they are employed to be a teacher - Carry out further additional checks, as appropriate, on candidates who have lived or worked outside of the UK for more than three months during their adult life, including (where relevant) any teacher sanctions or restrictions imposed by a European Economic Area professional regulating authority, and criminal records checks or their equivalent - Check that candidates taking up a management position are not subject to a prohibition from management (section 128) direction made by the secretary of state - We will ask for written information about previous employment history and check that information is not contradictory or incomplete.
 We will seek references on all short-listed candidates, including internal candidates, before interview.
 We will scrutinise these and resolve any concerns before confirming appointments.
-The references requested will ask specific questions about the suitability of the applicant to work with children. - Complete online searches on shortlisted candidates where possible.
+The references requested will ask specific questions about the suitability of the applicant to work with children. - Complete online searches on shortlisted candidates, informing candidates we will do so.